ashrea06/Zeek-Suricata-Inline-TAP/README.md

 ```

 > # ***Deploy status: start Filebeat/Suricata/Zeek***

-> _Winlogbeat and Auditbeat are commonly used; in this tutorial we use them as well_
+> ***_Winlogbeat and Auditbeat are commonly used; we also use them in this tutorial.
+Initialize Filebeat’s assets so it integrates
+>  with your Elasticsearch/Kibana stack (index templates, ingest pipelines, ILM policies, and dashboards/visualizations)_***

 > - ***Load index templates, ingest pipelines, and Kibana dashboards/visualizations for filebeat to work with elastic cluster :***